Newbury Building Society

 2. In these terms and conditions, the following words and expressions have the following meanings:

-• ‘We’, ‘us’ and ‘our’ refer to Newbury Building Society.
+• ‘We,’ ‘us’ and ‘our’ refer to Newbury Building Society.

 • ‘You’ and ‘your’ refer to you as an account holder with Newbury Building Society.

-• ‘Account type specific conditions’ means any additional conditions for particular types of account.
+• ‘Account type specific conditions’ means any additional conditions for particular types of

 • ‘Cleared funds’ refers to money deposited by cheque that has been authorised by the payer’s bank.

-• ‘Condition’ means one of the terms and conditions, in this document or if specified, relating to your account type.
+• ‘Condition’ means one of the terms and conditions, in this document or if specified,

-• ‘Deposit account’ is a savings account opened by a non-individual e.g. limited company, that is not eligible to be a member of the Society (as defined in the ‘Rules’).
+which is not eligible to be a member of the Society (as defined in the Society’s ‘Rules’).

 • ‘myaccounts’ is the service enabling you to manage certain Newbury Building Society accounts online, usually referred to as the myaccounts online service.